Higher arity stability and the functional order property: Verification that is a Ramsey class

 Now fix $\xbar\in Q^{\phi(\calD)}$ and $z\in P_{k+1}^{\phi(\calD)}$.
 By definition of $\phi(\calD)$, $R^{\phi(\calD)}(\xbar,z)$ if and only if $f^{\calD}(\xbar)<^{\calD}z$.
 Since $g$ is an isomorphism, this holds if and only if $f^{\calA_f}(g(\xbar))<^{\calA_f}g(z)$.
 By definition of $\calA_f$, this holds if and only if $R^{\calA}(g(\xbar),g(z))$, i.e., if and only if $R^{\calA}(g'(\xbar),g'(z))$.
 Thus $R^{\phi(\calD)}(\xbar,z)$ if and only if $R^{\calA}(g'(\xbar),g'(z))$.
 This finishes our verification that $g'$ is an isomorphism, and thus finishes the proof of part $(b)$. \end{proof}

-We can now obtain a corollary which will play a crucial role in our proof that $\bH_k^{\textnormal{pre}}$ has the Ramsey property.
-Note that given $\calC\in \bS_k$, we can think of $\phi_{\calC}$ as a map from the set of substructures of $\calC$ into the set of substructures of $\calC_R$, and $\psi_C$ as a map from the set of substructures of $\calC_R$ into the set of substructures of $\calC$.
+We can now obtain a corollary which will allow us to transfer the Ramsey property from $\bS_k$ to $\bH_k^{\textnormal{pre}}$.
+First, both of these classes consist of linearly ordered structures, and thus embeddings can be conflated with isomorphic copies.
+In other words, given two structures $\cA$ and $\cB$ from one of these classes, we identify ${\cA\choose \cB}$ with the set of substructures of $\cA$ isomorphic to $\cB$. \emph{This identification will be used without further mention in the next two results.} Note also that given $\calC\in \bS_k$, we can think of $\phi_{\calC}$ as a map from the set of substructures of $\calC$ into the set of substructures of $\calC_R$, and $\psi_C$ as a map from the set of substructures of $\calC_R$ into the set of substructures of $\calC$.

-\begin{corollary} Suppose $\calC\in \bS_k$ and $\calA\in \bH_k$.
+\begin{corollary} Suppose $\calC\in \bS_k$ and $\calA\in \bH_k^{\textnormal{pre}}$.
 For any $\calD\leq \calC$, the restriction of $\phi_{\calC}$ to ${\calD\choose \calA_f}$ is a bijection from ${\calD\choose \calA_f}$ to ${\phi_{\calC}(\calD)\choose \calA}$, whose inverse is the restriction of $\phi_{\calC}$ to ${\phi_{\calC}(\calD)\choose \calA}$. \end{corollary} \begin{proof}

-Fix $\calC\in \bS_k$ and $\calA\in \bH_k$.
+Fix $\calC\in \bS_k$ and $\calA\in \bH_k^{\textnormal{pre}}$.
 For the rest of the proof, we will write $\phi$ and $\psi$ to mean $\phi_{\calC}$ and $\psi_{\calC}$.
 Suppose $\calD\leq \calC$.
 Fix $\calW\in {\calD\choose \calA_f}$.
 Then $\phi(\calW)\leq \phi(\calD)$ by Lemma \ref{lem:phipsi}, and by Lemma \ref{lem:corr}, $\calW\cong \calA_f$ implies $\phi(\calW)\cong \calA$.
 Thus $\phi(\calW)\in {\phi(\calD)\choose \calA}$ so the restriction of $\phi$ to ${\calD\choose \calA_f}$ maps into ${\phi(\calD)\choose \calA}$.
 Suppose now $\calZ\in {\phi(\calD)\choose \calA}$.
 Lemmas \ref{lem:phipsi} and \ref{lem:corr}, along with $\calZ\leq \phi(\calD)$, imply $\psi(\calZ)\leq \psi(\phi(\calD))=\calD$.
 By Lemma \ref{lem:corr}, $\calZ\cong \calA$ implies $\psi(\calZ)\cong \calA_f$.
 Combining we have that $\psi(\calZ)\in {\calD\choose \calA_f}$.
 Thus the restriction of $\psi$ to ${\phi(\calD)\choose \calA}$ maps into ${\calD\choose \calA_f}$.
 By Lemma \ref{lem:corr}, $\phi{\upharpoonright}{\calD\choose \calA_f}$ and $\psi{\upharpoonright}{\phi(\calD)\choose \calA}$ are then inverses of each other.
 Hence, both maps are bijections. \end{proof}